EmilyMansfield/rfwindmill/README.md

 ###Bugs

-This mod is still in beta (v0.3), but I don't know of any bugs so I've released it anyway.
+This mod is still in beta (v0.4), so there are probably bugs.
 If you do find a bug, please report it on the issue tracker!

 ###Development